StanfordAHA/CGRAFlowDoc/pnr/global-routing.md

 # Global Routing
 Currently global routing is not implemented.
-I will update this page once it's done.
+I will update this page once I have finished domain specific routing algorithm.